HichamBC/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12) 11-directories_permissions file is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 13) 12-directory_permissions file is a script that creates a directory called my_dir with permissions 751 in the working directory.
 14) 13-change_group file is a script that changes the group owner to school for the file hello.
+15) 100-change_owner_and_group file is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.